JasonSorria/JasonSorria.github.io/_posts/2019-12-21-scure-surfing.md

 --------

-**The reasons why i recommand this platform are is that it will give you one year and $300 to use its server for free only need a Visa Card. i believe your all partners who may exist a person has Visa Card. unfortunately, i only recommand [Vultr](http://bwg.yiqimaila.com/vt/).**
+**The reasons why i recommand this platform are that it will give you one year and $300 to use its server for free only need a Visa Card. i believe your all partners who may exist a person has Visa Card. unfortunately, i only recommand [Vultr](http://bwg.yiqimaila.com/vt/).**

 **Configure your VPS:**